julianlk522/FITM/README.md

 ## Todos

 In order of importance:
-    0.5. replace title double quotes if they already exist
     1. refactors / purge duplicate code
     2. More
     3. find some way to cache the stupid github.com/lestrrat-go/httpcc download